athkishore/chikkadb-ts/README.md

 The idea for this project is the result of my frustration at mongod being restricted to a narrow range of environments.
 For a while, I was hopeful that [FerretDB](https://www.ferretdb.com/) would fill the gap, but with v2 they have completely dropped the SQLite backend to focus on Postgres.

 # Get Started
-Clone this repository a machine with nodejs installed.
+Clone this repository a machine with [Node.js](https://nodejs.org) installed.

 1. Install dependencies
 ```shell